Kodai Senga: 2024

 On February 22, 2024, the Mets announced that Senga had been diagnosed with a moderate posterior capsule strain in his throwing shoulder and would begin the season on the injured list.
 He was transferred to the 60-day IL on April 10.
 Senga was activated from the injured list on July 26 and made his first start of the season that evening against the Atlanta Braves.
 He pitched 51/3 innings, allowing two runs and striking out nine batters, but suffered a high grade calf strain in the fifth inning, forcing his return to the injured list.
 On September 22, Mets manager Carlos Mendoza announced that Senga would be officially shut down for the remainder of the season.
 However, on October 4, it was announced that he would be the Game 1 starter in the 2024 National League Division Series against the Philadelphia Phillies, scheduled for the following night.
 Senga struggled in the 2024 MLB postseason, as he posted a 12.60 ERA with 4 strikeouts across 5 innings pitched in 3 appearances.

 2025

 Senga was put on the 15-day injured list on June 12, 2025, after suffering from a hamstring injury during a 4–3 home victory over the Washington Nationals.
 Before landing on the IL, Senga was leading the majors with a 1.47 ERA across 13 starts, and was well on his way to a second career All-Star appearance.
 However, Senga struggled to a 6.56 ERA upon his return, before being sent to Triple-A on September 5.
+Across 22 games started in 2025, Senga posted a 7–6 record, a 3.02 ERA, and 109 strikeouts across 113^{1}⁄_{3} innings pitched.